facile-it/facile-it.github.io/content/blog/eng/careful-with-that-constant-developer.md

 # Conclusion

-Constants should be the last concern for developers, in PHP too.
+Constants should be the last concern during development, in PHP too.
 Nonetheless they carry with them a lot of situations that a developer needs to consider.
+There are a few things to pay attention to, but for sure, the amount of possibilities that PHP gives, puts the developer in a real creative position, with the concrete possibility to make a consistent use of constants.
-Without claiming to be exhaustive, this article just gives a quick overview of the most common ones, trying to be a starting point to deepen the topic.
+Without claiming to be exhaustive, this article just gives a quick overview of the most common scenarios, trying to be a starting point to deepen the topic.